 Follow the mitigation mechanisms of subclause 6.36.5 of TR 24772-1.

-Use the Spark flow static analysis to verify the absence of runtime errors.
+Use the SPARK flow static analysis to verify the absence of runtime errors.

 Create and statically verify contracts to verify that error situations that can lead to exceptions do not ccur.

-Use the result of the 'Valid attribute to check for the validity of values delivered to an Ada program from an external device prior to use.
+Use the result of the 'Valid attribute to check for the validity of values delivered to an SPARK program from an external device prior to use or from Unchecked_Conversion and explicitly handle both TRUE and FALSE cases..

-Consider placing a top-level exception handler in the main program and in each task so that notification of failure can be given.
+Consider placing a top-level exception handler in the main program (external to SPARK) and in each task so that notification of failure can be given.

 6.37 Type-breaking Reinterpretation of Data [AMV]